-- Most patients undergoing robot-assisted radical prostatectomy (RARP) have a swift and uneventful recovery. - The most common reason for not being enrolled on the same-day discharge (SDD) pathway was case order, older age, and increased distance travelled. - Case order was the only identified predictor of SDD success, with higher success for the first case of the day. - Our SDD patients had few complications, further supporting the safety of the pathway. - Reporting length of stay in hours as opposed to days challenges the status quo of routine admission after major surgery and allows select patients the option of SDD.
+- Most patients undergoing RARP have a swift and uneventful recovery. - The most common reason for not being enrolled on the SDD pathway was case order, older age, and increased distance travelled. - Case order was the only identified predictor of SDD success, with higher success for the first case of the day. - Our SDD patients had few complications, further supporting the safety of the pathway. - Reporting LOS in hours as opposed to days challenges the status quo of routine admission after major surgery and allows select patients the option of SDD.